panva/node-oidc-provider/docs/README.md

 ### loadExistingGrant

 Helper function used to load existing but also just in time pre-established Grants,to attempt to resolve an Authorization Request with.
-Default: loads a grant based on the .,interaction result `consent.grantId` first, falls back to the existing grantId for the client,in the current session.
+Default: loads a grant based on the,interaction result `consent.grantId` first, falls back to the existing grantId for the client,in the current session.

 _**default value**_: